-Santiago’s 1994 account of growing up in a large family in rural Puerto Rico, moving to Brooklyn, translating for her mother at the welfare office, and ultimately graduating from Harvard with high honors, has become a welcome staple in schools.
+Santiago’s 1994 account of growing up in a large family in rural Puerto Rico (which may be our 51st state someday), moving to Brooklyn, translating for her mother at the welfare office, and ultimately graduating from Harvard with high honors has become a welcome staple in schools.
 If you’re too old to have read it in class, you should pick it up now.
 The warmth and palpable tenderness of Santiago’s story feels like an invigorating embrace.

 About Alice by Calvin Trillin

 At 78 pages, About Alice is a small book with a big heart.
 It’s a kind of love letter to the humorist’s late wife, who died in 2011.
 You can read this tender, good-humored portrait of their marriage in an hour, maybe two—but you won’t forget it anytime soon.
 For more quick reads, check out these classic books you can read in one day.

 Bald in the Land of Big Hair by Joni Rodgers

 Rodgers was just 32 and raising two young children with her husband when she was diagnosed with non-Hodgkins lymphoma.
 While many cancer memoirs have been published since this one came out in 2001, few can match Rodgers’ candor and her wisecracking, laugh-out-loud humor.
 Perhaps laughter was her best medicine, as Rodgers is alive and well today.

 The Faraway Nearby by Rebecca Solnit